Keeping Healthy While You Study

 If the pregnancy is straight-forward it is usually possible to continue attending college until a few weeks before the baby is born.
 However, many students will feel tired towards the end of their pregnancy and wish to take some time out.
 Some course subjects may also use chemicals that should not be handled during pregnancy.

-Students should not return to a course within two weeks of having a baby and most students will need a lot longer to recover, to deal with sleepless nights and to care for their baby.
+Students should not return to a course within 2 weeks of having a baby and most students will need a lot longer to recover, to deal with sleepless nights and to care for their baby.
 If however, there is good support in place, and there is someone who will look after your baby, then it may be possible to return after a few weeks.

 Sexually Transmitted Infections (STIs)

 There has been a significant increase in the incidence of STIs in the past few years.
-The only way to prevent these infections is to use a condom when having sex.
+The only way to prevent many of these infections is to use a condom when having sex.
 Condoms can be obtained free of charge from GPs, family planning clinics and sexual health clinics.

 If you have had unprotected sex and are concerned about your sexual health you can go to a sexual health clinic for a check-up.